-$0.13 Earnings Per Share Expected for Cadiz Inc. (NASDAQ:CDZI) This Quarter

-Wall Street analysts expect Cadiz Inc. (NASDAQ:CDZI) to report earnings of ($0.13) per share for the current fiscal quarter, Zacks Investment Research reports.
-Zero analysts have issued estimates for Cadiz’s earnings.
-Cadiz posted earnings of ($0.22) per share in the same quarter last year, which indicates a positive year-over-year growth rate of 40.9%.
-The business is scheduled to issue its next quarterly earnings results on Friday, March 25th.
+Analysts expect that Cadiz Inc. (NASDAQ:CDZI) will announce ($0.13) earnings per share for the current fiscal quarter, according to Zacks Investment Research.
+Zero analysts have made estimates for Cadiz’s earnings.
+Cadiz posted earnings per share of ($0.22) in the same quarter last year, which would suggest a positive year-over-year growth rate of 40.9%.
+The business is expected to report its next earnings results on Friday, March 25th.

-According to Zacks, analysts expect that Cadiz will report full-year earnings of ($0.80) per share for the current financial year.
-For the next year, analysts anticipate that the company will post earnings of ($0.57) per share.
-Zacks Investment Research’s EPS averages are a mean average based on a survey of analysts that that provide coverage for Cadiz.
+According to Zacks, analysts expect that Cadiz will report full year earnings of ($0.80) per share for the current fiscal year.
+For the next year, analysts forecast that the company will post earnings of ($0.57) per share.
+Zacks Investment Research’s earnings per share calculations are an average based on a survey of sell-side research firms that follow Cadiz.

 About Cadiz